ISS reverses stance, backs Dollar Tree's bid for Family Dollar

-(Reuters) - Institutional Shareholder Services advised Family Dollar Stores Inc shareholders to vote for the retailer’s acquisition by Dollar Tree Inc, reversing its previous stance.
+(Reuters) - Institutional Shareholder Services advised Family Dollar Stores Inc FDO.N shareholders to vote for the retailer’s acquisition by Dollar Tree Inc (DLTR.O), reversing its previous stance.

 The deal offers near certainty of closure, the proxy advisory firm said in a report.